Alfresco/acs-deployment/README.md

 gh release create vx.x.x --generate-notes -t vx.x.x -d
 ```

-where `vx.x.x` is the `alfresco-content-services` version.
+where `vx.x.x` is the same `alfresco-content-services` Chart version.

-Once the tagged workflow is successful, review the GitHub release notes and
+Once the workflow triggered by this new tag is successful, review the GitHub release notes, usually
-usually removing dependabot entries and other not-really useful changelog
+removing dependabot entries and other not-really useful changelog entries.

-entries.
-Publish the release.
+Publish the release (remove draft status).

-Now proceed and open a PR to move back to development version:
+Now proceed and open a PR to move back to the next development version:

 * In [alfresco-content-services](helm/alfresco-content-services/Chart.yaml),
   bump chart version to the next development release (usually by increasing the